pedhmendes/ising-dimension-reduction/README.md

   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising_pca_multi_evals.png>
 </figure>

-There is only one principal component, so we plot the projections where the first principal component is the X axis and the second is the Y axis.
+There is only one principal component, so we plot the projections where the first principal component is the X-axis and the second is the Y-axis.
 We can see the plot below where the first is for *Lsize* 20, following *Lsize* 40 in the middle and *Lsize* 80 in the end.

 <figure>
   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising_pca_components.png>
 </figure>

+The projections have more variation in the X-axis, the first principal component, than the Y-axis, the second.
+The points are distributed and form three clusters, two of low temperature and one of high temperature.
+Around the origin we can see some fluctuations because the X-value is so low that any variation in the Y-value tends to win over.

 If we plot the temporal series, magnetization and energy, with this color labels we can see somenthing like this